 Dress up is a bit more demanding for ladies as they are asked to wear scarfs and cover their hair regardless if they are Iranian or foreign.

-Pay attention to such detail and make sure you are respectful to the culture you are getting to know at the end of the day that is what makes a traveller a genuine one.
+Pay attention to such detail and make sure you are respectful to the culture you are getting to know at the end of the day.
+That is what makes a traveler a genuine one.

 Shiraz is a glorious place that stole my heart forever.
 Every street of this city holds stories, inspiration, and people who will charm you forever.

 And don’t be surprised if at one point you start asking yourself a question, “Could I live here?”